The Key Information on Brexit

 The transition period would mean that trade with the EU, freedom of movement of people and goods would remain unaffected until at least January 2021.

-However, should the EU refuse an extension to the Article 50 period then the UK would leave, with the immediate next steps unclear.
+However, should the Withdrawal Agreement fail to be approved and the EU refuse an extension to the Article 50 period then the UK would leave, with the immediate next steps unclear.
 In the event of a no-deal exit the UK will introduce a temporary tariffs regime^ that would eliminate tariffs on many imports to the UK.

 Any future relationship between the UK and the EU cannot be formally agreed until the UK ceases to be a member of the Union, when it will become a third country.